XiaoxiaoSun0321/AI-in-NeuralEngineering-workshop-demo/README.md

 To run the example scripts:

 1. Download and open the demo notebook provided in the `demo_code` folder at [Google Colab](https://colab.research.google.com/).
-2. Download the example dataset provided in the 'example_dataset' folder to your google drive.
+2. Download the example dataset provided in the `example_dataset` folder to your google drive.
 3. Follow the instructions and comments in each script blocks.